 EHS provides investigation and response services to indoor air quality concerns and odors that develop indoors.
 For more information, go to this Indoor Air Quality Program page.

-Nearly every day, the University hosts large and small events at indoor and outdoor venues.
 This page provides links to resources for outdoor event safety and to determine whether you will need a permit from the local Health Department in order to serve food at your event.

 Damp indoor environments caused by water leaks, floods or high humidity can lead to the growth of mold and other microbial organisms.
 Uncontrolled mold and microbial growth and exposure to building dampness can be associated with respiratory symptoms.
-For people who are sensitive to molds, exposure can cause symptoms such as nasal stuffiness,…

-The University maintains several playgrounds in various Housing complexes across campus and follows the state's rregulatory requirements that all campus playgrounds must comply with the United States Consumer Product Safety Commission 2010 Public Playground Safety Handbook.
+The University maintains several playgrounds in various Housing complexes across campus and follows the state's regulatory requirements that all campus playgrounds must comply with the United States Consumer Product Safety Commission 2010 Public Playground Safety Handbook.

 Princeton University maintains a comprehensive radon testing and mitigation program.
 For more information about the University's radon program, go to the Radon Testing Program page.

 Housing units constructed prior to 1978 may contain lead-based paint.
 The deterioration of lead paint can result in exposure to lead-containing dust.
-Children under the age of 6 are most at risk of exposure to lead because of their rapid growth and tendency to place their hands or other objects, which may be contaminated with lead dust, into…

 Research and recreational use of small unmanned aircraft systems (sUAS), including drones and model airplanes, falls under the Princeton sUAS Policy.
-All use of such devices on campus is subject to formal approval by the…
+All use of such devices on campus is subject to formal approval.